-4442\ Laboratory Techniques in Biochemistry
+4442 Laboratory Techniques in Biochemistry

 Introduction to techniques used in biochemical research with emphasis on experimental design, evaluation, and interpretation of data.
 Six hours of laboratory each week.
 Prerequisite: CHEM 3714 or BIOL 3714 (may be taken concurrently).
-Cross-listed BIOL 4442.
 (TBA)

 4861 Chemistry Capstone